AdobeDocs/pass.en/help/accountiq/reports-for-specific-mvpds.md

    >You can select one, two, or multiple channels, or even default selection of top 10 channels (by sharing score, usage, or accounts).
    >
    >
-   >However, you can select [at most 10 channels](/help/accountiq/limitations.md) from the channels selector in the [segment and time frame panel](/help/accountiq/segments-timeframe.md).
+   >However, you can select [at most 10 channels](/help/accountiq/limitations.md) from the channels selector in the [segment and time interval panel](/help/accountiq/segments-timeinterval.md).

 1. Select a desired reports page from the left navigation: